zero-to-mastery/project-paycheck/README.md

 - Fork the repo
 - Set upstream to point to the original repo, read [this](https://help.github.com/en/articles/fork-a-repo)
 - Add yourself to the `contributors.json` file
-- Pick a ticket from the backlog column on Trello and assign yourself to it
+- Pick a ticket from the backlog column on Notion and assign yourself to it
-  - You can also make a ticket on Trello and work on that, just make sure to label it with the "non-outlined work" label
+  - You can also make a ticket on Notion and work on that, just make sure to label it with the "non-outlined work" label
   - Make sure no one else is working on the same task
 - Make changes to your repo
 - When done, submit a PR to the original repository